 What is what?

-The first step is understanding what is what and getting the confidence to know what the different names of bedding sets mean.
+The first step is understanding what is what and getting the confidence to know what the different bedding sets’ names mean.
 Duvet vs comforter vs quilt, make it clear what is what.

 What is a duvet?

 Duvet is a large bag sewn from a cloth and filled with down, feather, wool, or any other synthetic alternative.
-They originated from Europe, and using them is often called European style sleeping.
+They originated from Europe, and using them is often called European-style sleeping.
 Duvets usually are plain white and are not decorative; they are not quilted.
-You should consider them as an insert rather than a beautiful bedding element.
+It would be best if you imagined them as an insert rather than a beautiful bedding element.
 Duvets typically are fluffy and soft and can keep you warm during the night.

 If you are deeply interested in choosing a duvet, check out our ultimate buyer’s guide about this topic.